 Everything to fulfill your creative passion

 Our Art + Extended Media BFA program emphasizes a strong, well-rounded studio practice.

 You’ll have the opportunity to explore clay, metal and wood in our sculpture facilities.
 In printmaking, you’ll create works through relief, etching and screenprinting processes.
 We also maintain a black and white darkroom that students experiment with as early as their first year.
 Our drawing and painting studios offer the space and light for realizing whatever challenge you take on.
-You’ll receive a studio space following your foundation year, where you’ll exercise the techniques you’ve explored and developing the concepts that will drive your authentic voice.
+You’ll receive a studio space following your foundation year, where you’ll exercise the techniques you’ve explored and develop the concepts that will drive your authentic voice.

-You’ll also have easy access to digital fabrication equipment like 3-D printers, a laser cutter and vacuum former.
+You’ll also have easy access to digital fabrication equipment like 3D printers, a laser cutter and vacuum former.
 Large format printers, Wacom Cintiq displays, scanners and audiovisual equipment are all available through the Art + Design Technology Center.

 Lost in Art is just one of several student groups you can join.
 Lost in Art is an extension of the Art + Extended Media program and invites all Sage students to workshops, mural painting, exhibitions and other events that celebrate visual art.
-You may also serve on the editorial staff or publish your work in Vernacular, a student-run art and literature publication and eagerly-anticipated annual campus tradition for more than 50 years.
+You may also serve on the editorial staff or publish your work in Vernacular, a student-run art and literature publication and campus tradition for more than 50 years.

 Two on-campus gallery spaces provide you with the chance to develop and curate shows, experiment with installations, and exhibit your work.